 M02 PhysTher 602 Professional Issues and Skills 1

-An introduction to the profession of physical therapy, the APTA, professional behavior and clinical activities such as documentation and quality improvement.
+An introduction to the profession of physical therapy, the APTA, professional behavior and clinical activites such as documentation and quality improvement.
 Includes ethics, legal issues and policies that guide professional behavior.
 Students will learn and practice using principles of patient teaching, negotiation and team building.
 Students will spend 80 hours at clinical sites.

 Credit 3 units.